survivejs/webpack-book/manuscript/techniques/05_deploying.md

 [gh-pages](https://www.npmjs.com/package/gh-pages) allows you to host stand-alone applications on GitHub Pages easily.
 It has to be pointed to a build directory first.
 It picks up the contents and pushes them to the `gh-pages` branch.

 Despite its name, the package works with other services that support hosting from a Git repository as well.
 But given GitHub is so popular, it can be used to demonstrate the idea.
-In practice, you would likely have more complicated setup in place that would push the result to other service through a Continuous Integration system.
+In practice, you would likely have more complicated setup in place that would push the result to another service through a Continuous Integration system.

 ### Setting Up *gh-pages*